GeorgeLyon/MLIRSwift/README.md

 ## Usage

-The best reference for how to use this package will always be the tests ([Module Tests](Tests/MLIRStandardTests/Module%20Tests.swift) is probably the most interesting), and I recommend consulting them for more details.
+The best reference for how to use this package will always be the tests ([Module Tests](Tests/DialectTests/Module%20Tests.swift) is probably the most interesting), and I recommend consulting them for more details.

-At a high level, you start by creating an `MLIRConfiguration` (lets call it `MyMLIR`), which involves creating an `MLIRContext` with the dialects you want enabled.
-Once you have this configuration, you can create a `MyMLIR.Module`.

 ## MLIR